irfanICMLL/ETC-Real-time-Per-frame-Semantic-video-segmentation/README.md

-#  Efficient Semantic Video Segmentation withPer-frame Inference
+#  Efficient Semantic Video Segmentation with Per-frame Inference
 In semantic segmentation, most existing real-time deep models trained with each frame independently may produce inconsistent results for a video sequence.
 Advanced methods take into considerations